 Because we have to ensure our wards are safe and healthy, there are a number of items that you cannot bring.
 These include:

-- Plastic bags of any kind
+- Plastic bags of any kind - paper or fabric bags, boxes and plastic containers are fine

 - Glass containers